ashutosh2411/btp/finalreport/finalreport.md

 # 6. Applications

 ## 6.1.
 Blockchain
-A blockchain, originally block chain, is a growing list of records, called blocks, which are linked using cryptography.
-Each block contains a cryptographic hash of the previous block, a timestamp, and transaction data (generally represented as a Merkle tree).
+A blockchain, can be thought of as a growing list of records, called blocks, which are linked using cryptography.
+Each block contains a cryptographic hash of the previous block, a timestamp, and transaction data.

-By design, a blockchain is resistant to modification of the data.
+By the virtue of it's design, a blockchain is resistant to modification of the data.
 It is "an open, distributed ledger that can record transactions between two parties efficiently and in a verifiable and permanent way".
-For use as a distributed ledger, a blockchain is typically managed by a peer-to-peer network collectively adhering to a protocol for inter-node communication and validating new blocks.
-Once recorded, the data in any given block cannot be altered retroactively without alteration of all subsequent blocks, which requires consensus of the network majority.
+A blockchain is managed by a peer-to-peer network collectively following a protocol for inter-node communication and validation of new blocks.
+Once recorded, the data in any given block cannot be altered without alteration of all subsequent blocks, which requires consensus of the network majority.
 Although blockchain records are not unalterable, blockchains may be considered secure by design and exemplify a distributed computing system with high Byzantine fault tolerance.
 Decentralized consensus has therefore been claimed with a blockchain.

 ## 6.2.
 Blockchain without DThash.
 Let's explore the data structures required to build a blockchain in Haskell.
 Let's first define a `Transaction`.
 A transaction should have the ID of the payee, the ID of the receiver and the amount that has been transfered.